Skip to content

 The reworked rope guard should prolong this shoe’s long-term durability and the mesh upper with haptic overlays also add to this model’s toe box upper durability which was an issue that plagued the Metcon 7 and 8 at times.

-The Nike Metcon 9 will be a cross-training shoe that excels best for WODs that have heavier lifting programmed.
-The Hyperlift plate in this shoe’s heel takes away from its range regarding versatile and running-focused WODs.
+The Nike Metcon 9 is a cross-training shoe that excels best for WODs with heavier lifting programmed.
+However, the hyperlift plate in this shoe’s heel limits its range for versatile and running-focused WODs.

 The Adidas Dropset Trainer 2 has performed well for most WODs and its lightweight construction gives it a nice edge for breathability and feeling light on the feet.

-This model has been my go-to for WODs that include more jump rope and box jumps due to this model’s athletic fit and feel.
-Similar to the Metcon 9, the Dropset Trainer 2 won’t be the best cross-training shoe for running but it is a little better than the Metcon 9.
+Due to its athletic fit and feel, this model has been my go-to for WODs that include more jump rope and box jumps.
+Similar to the Metcon 9, the Dropset Trainer 2 won’t be the best cross-training shoe for running, but it is a little better than the Metcon 9.

 Winner: For lifting, the Adidas Dropset Trainer 2 is taking the edge because of its stability and lack of toe spring.
 For CrossFit, both shoes work well, but the Nike Metcon 9 feels a little more durable long-term.